Outer Manchuria: In Russia

-In 2016, Victor L. Larin, the director of the Institute of History, Archaeology and Ethnography of the Peoples of the Far East in Vladivostok, said that the fact that Russia had built Vladivostok "is a historical fact that cannot be rewritten", and that the notion that Vladivostok was ever a Chinese town is a "myth" based on a misreading of evidence that a few Chinese sometimes came to the area to fish and collect sea cucumbers.
-The main point of Viktor Larin was that the "Russian Far East (outer Manchuria) is Russia's.
-They developed the region and thus, will not give it back."
+In 2016, Victor L. Larin, the director of the Institute of History, Archaeology and Ethnography of the Peoples of the Far East in Vladivostok, said that the fact that Russia had built the city "is a historical fact that cannot be rewritten", and that the notion that Vladivostok was ever a Chinese town is a "myth" based on a misreading of evidence that a few Chinese sometimes came to the area to fish and collect sea cucumbers.

-Sergey Radchenko, a professor at Johns Hopkins SAIS known for his writings on Sino-Russian relations, stated, "China fully recognizes Russia's sovereignty over these territories" (referring to the Russian Far East).
-He also called Taiwan's President Lai "seriously misguided" for attempting to suggest to China to take back her "lost territories", rather than invade Taiwan.
-On 3 September 2024 Maria Zakharova, the spokesperson for the Russian Foreign Ministry, said that "the mutual renunciation of territorial claims by Moscow and Beijing had been enshrined in the July 16, 2001, Treaty of Good Neighborliness, Friendship and Cooperation, with Moscow and Beijing putting border issues to bed once and for all by signing the Additional Agreement on the Eastern part of the Russia-China Border on October 14, 2004, and ratifying the document later.
+In 2024, Sergey Radchenko, a professor at Johns Hopkins SAIS known for his writings on Sino-Russian relations, stated, "China fully recognizes Russia's sovereignty over these territories" (referring to the Russian Far East).
+He also called Taiwanese President Lai Ching-te "seriously misguided" for suggesting that China take back their "lost territories" rather than invade Taiwan.
+The same year Maria Zakharova, the spokeswoman for the Russian Foreign Ministry, said that "the mutual renunciation of territorial claims by Moscow and Beijing had been enshrined in the July 16, 2001, Treaty of Good Neighborliness, Friendship and Cooperation, with Moscow and Beijing putting border issues to bed once and for all by signing the Additional Agreement on the Eastern part of the Russia-China Border on October 14, 2004, and ratifying the document later.
 This position was confirmed in a number of other joint documents that China and Russia adopted at various levels, including at the highest one."